 2. Start with Niche Marketing

 It’s always fun to dream about owning an everything store like Amazon or Walmart.
 But don’t race to it before you’ve landed your first sale.
 Keep a neutral brand name that doesn’t mention the niche.
 When you first start building your online store, focus on creating a brand around a singular niche.
 Through niche marketing it will be easier for you to identify and target potential clients and partners to work with.
 It will also help you to become an expert in your niche, as you will know which marketing strategies work better for the group that you have targeted.
 For example, you might start off as a jewelry store.
 As your jewelry store begins to rapidly grow, you can start expanding into other relevant categories such as bridal accessories, hair accessories, or fashion accessories such as scarves and sunglasses.
 You won’t know which niche to expand into until you get to know your customers.
 Why were they buying your jewelry?
 Was it for prom, a wedding, or everyday use?
 As you get to know your customers, you can start testing other relevant products to find new customers and expand your brand.
-Not just your marketing, but your positioning and branding will also benefit as a result of niche marketing, as your profile as a brand will become more credible over time with the niche that you have chosen.
+Not just marketing, but the positioning and branding of online stores also benefit as a result of niche marketing, as your profile as a brand becomes more credible over time with the niche that you have chosen.

 3. Build Strong Customer Relationships